davisjoseph6/ml-portfolio/README.md

 Notes:
 - Some directories and files (such as model artifacts, raw and preprocessed data) could not be uploaded due to github limitations on size.
-- Main scripts for preprocessing, training, and RAG are found in the directory called `scripts/`.
+- Main scripts for preprocessing, training, and RAG are found in the directory called `scripts/` (at the bottom).

 ```bash
 # Project Structure